SUHANIC123/placement-predictor/README.md

-# Placement Predictor (Beginner AI Project)
+# 🎓 Placement Predictor (AI Beginner Project)

-This project uses Python and Pandas to analyze student data and identify those eligible for placement based on GPA and backlog status.
+This beginner-friendly AI project uses decision trees to predict student placement eligibility based on GPA and backlog status.

-## Dataset
+## 📁 Dataset
-- `placement-data.csv` contains student details like GPA, backlogs, and eligibility.
+- `placement-data.csv` — Contains columns like GPA, Backlogs, and Eligibility.

-## What it does
+## 🧠 What It Does
-- Reads and analyzes the data.
-- Prints average GPA.
+- Analyzes GPA distribution
+- Plots placement eligibility
+- Trains a Decision Tree model
-- Filters students based on placement eligibility.
+- Predicts eligibility for new students

-## Future Work
+## 📈 Tools Used
+- Python
+- Pandas
-- Add graphs using Matplotlib
+- Matplotlib
-- Use scikit-learn to build a real ML model
+- scikit-learn

+## 🚀 Future Improvements
+- Add more features (branch, internships, etc.)
+- Try different ML models (Logistic Regression, SVM)
+- Export model as a web app